PHPOffice/PHPWord/docs/installing.rst

     }

 If you are a developer or if you want to help us with testing then fetch the latest branch for developers.
-Notice: All contributions must be done against the developer branch.
+Notice: all contributions must be done against the developer branch.

 .. code-block:: json